- Monoamine oxidase (MAO-A) – the “Warrior Gene”

 MAOA is interesting as changes in its activity don’t relate to individual SNPs, rather they are driven by changes in its promoter region.
 All genes have a promoter region, which sit upstream of the gene in the DNA sequence and this is the location where polymerase proteins bind and begin to read through the gene.

-I’ve summarised the common repeats below and how they impact on the efficiency of MAOA reading and thus MAO-A activity.
+I’ve summarized the common repeats below and how they impact on the efficiency of MAOA reading and thus MAO-A activity.
 3.5R and 4R variants are thought of as normal, with 2R variants having the most reduced function and 3R and 5R variants sitting between.
-As such the 2R, 3R and 5R types are sometimes referred to as MAOA-L meaning low activity [R, R].
+As such the 2R, 3R and 5R types are sometimes referred to as MAOA-L meaning low activity.67

 |VNTR Number (R)||MAO-A Activity||Risk of aggressive behaviour|

 What effect do changes in MAOA VNTR have on aggressiveness?

 Low activity of MAO-A is thought to drive increased aggressiveness.
 But if you look at the table above you can see the 3R form of MAOA is actually very common.
 I don’t know about you but upwards of 30% of the population being overly aggressive sounds very high.

 So let’s look at the data; the 2R, 3R and 5R variants which show reduced MAO-A enzyme activity have been linked with increased aggressiveness in a variety of studies.1011 So far the hypothesis seems to be holding together.

 But! all these reports come with a very large caveat.
 Whilst they do show that the MAOA-L forms are associated with increased aggression, having an MAOA-L form does not mean that someone will be aggressive, there are numerous other factors associated, with the most important thought to be early life abuse.12